DonMMK/CAB202-Code/README.md

 # Microprocessors and Digital Systems
-This repository contains the code for CAB202 which is a part of the core curriculum of the Computer and Software Systems Major/Robotics Minor.
+This repository contains the code for CAB202 which is a part of the core curriculum of the Computer and Software Systems Major.

 ### Topics Covered
 Week 1: First C programs, Variables, Standard input/output